 You don't have to be a world-class chef or sommelier to know that wine is an invaluable ingredient in many recipes.
-Pasta sauce, stews, roasts, and more all benefit from a splash or two of a wine pairing.
+Different types of pasta sauce, stews, roasts, and more all benefit from a splash or two of a wine pairing.

 But, navigating the world of drinking wine, cooking wine, and wine bottle sizes can be confusing.
 There are wines made specifically for cooking and many different red wine types you can use, but are they the right choice?